Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/README.md

 <u>Telemetry will **not** be collected for any use of the Python SDK outside of a Jupyter Notebook.</u>

 Telemetry data helps the SDK team understand how the SDK is used so it can be improved and the information about failures helps the team resolve problems and fix bugs.
-The SDK telemetry feature is enabled by default for Jupyter Notebook usage and cannot be enabled for non-Juptyter scenarios.
+The SDK telemetry feature is enabled by default for Jupyter Notebook usage and cannot be enabled for non-Jupyter scenarios.
 To opt out of the telemetry feature in a Jupyter scenario, pass in `enable_telemetry=False` when constructing your MLClient object.

 ## Next steps